ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 >
 > Be aware that you can also use the FastQC application to view the quality of transcript data using a user interface.
 {: .challenge}

+Now we can compare the results that we recieved from the analysis of this sample to the docummentation for FastQC, which include a "[Good Illumina Data][goodEx]" example and a "[Bad Illumina Data][badEx]" example.

 ## Genomic Data Collection